Growing Concern of littering in the region – keep the Borders beautiful

 Cross-party financial plan agreed by Councillors

-Councillors have agreed a cross-party budget proposal which commits to the delivery of planned projects and largely protects frontline services, despite continued rising costs.
+Elected members have agreed Scottish Borders Council budget for 2025/26 which commits to the delivery of planned projects and largely protects frontline services.